itcarroll/paceship/README.md

 # README

-Welcome to our 🚀**PACESHIP**, a demonstration and practice repository for the PACE Data Hackweek.
+Welcome to our 🛰️**PACESHIP**, a demonstration and practice repository for the PACE Data Hackweek.

 - **DEMONSTRATION**:
   The stages below offer an opinionated process for authoring an open science project that uses Python.
   Click on the version "[tag]" noted in the subsections below to peek into the history of this repository at that stage.
 - **PRACTICE**:
   The repository is for real!
 Not only can you trace the stages of development, you can use the repository to practice sharing your code with fellow hackweek participants.

 [tag]: https://git-scm.com/book/en/v2/Git-Basics-Tagging

 ## Demonstration

 You can explore the state of this repository at any stage described below on GitHub (i.e. without needing a local clone) simply by following the `v0.x` link.
 Navigate back to the `main` branch to see the current state of the repository.
 Note that you should not clone this repository as a way of starting your own project, nor is it a [template repository].
-Instead, try following these stages from scratch!
+Instead, try following these stages from scratch for your own project!

 [template repository]: https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template